Weathersfield, Vermont: Tourism

 Several historical buildings are located in the Weathersfield Center Historic District, including the Reverend Dan Foster House, the Weathersfield Meeting House and the First Congregational Church.
 The Reverend Dan Foster House is now a museum operated by the Weathersfield Historical Society.
 The house was built during the Revolutionary War with some sections completed in 1825.
 The museum houses Civil War memorabilia, a children's school room and a library.

-Architecture

-The architecture of Weathersfield, Vermont, reflects its rich history and the development of the area over the centuries.
-The town, chartered in 1761, saw modest settlement in the following decade.
-By the 1790s, the population had grown significantly, leading to the construction of notable buildings.

-One of the key architectural highlights is the Weathersfield Center Historic District.
-This district encompasses a small cluster of historically significant buildings, including the town's second church building and the home of its first settled minister.
-The church, built in 1787 and later destroyed by fire, was replaced by a brick Federal style meeting house in 1821.
-This meeting house is notable for its restrained late Federal architecture, featuring round-headed door openings, a Palladian window, and a fully pedimented gable with an arched eyebrow window.
-It also has a multi-stage tower, comprising a square stage with a multilight oculus window, an open octagonal belfry, and a louvered cupola.

-Another significant architectural feature in Weathersfield is the Foster House, built in 1825 as a Federal-style two-story house for the town's minister.
-This building, attached to a simpler 1-1/2 story Cape style house, stands on Weathersfield Center Road and is now a historic house museum operated by the local historical society.

-Additionally, Weathersfield is home to an early stone animal pound, likely built in the 1780s, which reflects the town's agricultural heritage and the practical needs of its early residents.

 Education

 Primary and Secondary schools

 The Weathersfield School District serves Weathersfield.
 There is one school in the district, Weathersfield School, located in Ascutney.

 Public libraries

 The Weathersfield Proctor Library serves the Weathersfield area.
 The library is on Route 5, north of the intersection with Route 131.

 Media

 A detailed history of the town is available for the years 1971 through 1986 in the form of a weekly newspaper, The Weathersfield Weekly, which covered the history and current events in the town.
 The newspaper was closed by its editors and publishers, Armstrong and Edith Hunter, in 1986, though they published a five-year retrospective in 1991.